jinal--shah/docker_build_scripts/image_src/dev_basic/README.md

+[1]: https://github.com/jinal--shah/demo-coreos-vagrant-setup "using coreos with vagrant demo"

 # Container: dev_basic

+## devbox

+References to `coreos` and `devbox` are only relevant if you're using [demo-coreos-vagrant-setup][1].
+Otherwise you can safely ignore them.

 ## BUILD | RUN

-* build from Dockerfile in this dir with tag 0.0.1
+* build from Dockerfile in this dir

+  e.g. with tag 0.0.1

   ```
     docker build --no-cache=true --rm --tag dev_basic:0.0.1 .